FFY00/FFY00/README.rst

 Security
   My GPG key is |3DCE51D60930EBA47858BA4146F633CBB0EB4BF2|_ (summary_), and is signed by the `Arch Linux master keys`_.
-Please do not trust any other key claiming to be mine unless is signed by this one.
+Please do not trust any other key claiming to be mine unless it is signed by this one.

   In case you need to reach out to me securely, you should encrypt your message with the GPG key specified above and use my personal address.
 If you need me to